d-lee-te/d-lee-te/README.md

 - Personal projects
 - Some of my old school assignments and projects with most of it redacted or omitted and replaced with synopses (I made the actual code private)

-Feel free to contact me ✉️!
+Feel free to contact me! ✉️